StevenBlack/vocab/README.md

 ### foray
-An attack or raid.
-Though the word has a military connotation, it is often used metaphorically.
-One can make a foray into astrophysics by buying a basic text and trying to understand the principles.
+An investigation, or and attack or raid.

 ### forer effect